Margaret H. Wright: Awards and Recognitions

-In 1997 she was elected to the National Academy of Engineering.
+In 1997, she was elected to the National Academy of Engineering.

-In 2000 she was selected to deliver the Noether Lecture, an award of the Association for Women in Mathematics honoring “women who have made fundamental and sustained contributions to the mathematical sciences.”
+In 2000, she was selected to deliver the Noether Lecture, an award of the Association for Women in Mathematics honoring "women who have made fundamental and sustained contributions to the mathematical sciences."

-In 2001 she was elected a member of the American Academy of Arts and Sciences.
+In 2001, she was elected a member of the American Academy of Arts and Sciences.

-In 2000 she received the SIAM Award for Distinguished Service to the Profession.
+In 2000, she received the SIAM Award for Distinguished Service to the Profession.

-In 2002 she received the AMS Award for Distinguished Public Service.
+In 2002, she received the AMS Award for Distinguished Public Service.

-In 2002 she became a Fellow of the Institute for Operations Research and the Management Sciences.
+In 2002, she became a Fellow of the Institute for Operations Research and the Management Sciences.

-In 2003 she received an honorary doctorate (D. Math) from the University of Waterloo.
+In 2003, she received an honorary doctorate (D. Math) from the University of Waterloo.

-In 2005 she was elected to the National Academy of Sciences.
+In 2005, she was elected to the National Academy of Sciences.

+In 2008, she was awarded an Honorary Doctor of Technology by the Royal Institute of Technology (KTH), Sweden.

-In 2009 she became a Fellow of the Society for Industrial and Applied Mathematics (SIAM).
+In 2009, she became a Fellow of the Society for Industrial and Applied Mathematics (SIAM).

-In 2012 she became a fellow of the American Mathematical Society.
+In 2012, she became a fellow of the American Mathematical Society.

+In 2013, she was named an honorary member of the London Mathematical Society.

+In 2016, she was named a Senior Fellow in the Simons Society of Fellows.

-In 2019 she was awarded the John von Neumann Prize "in recognition of her pioneering contributions to the numerical solution of optimization problems and to the exposition of the subject."
+In 2019, she was awarded the John von Neumann Prize "in recognition of her pioneering contributions to the numerical solution of optimization problems and to the exposition of the subject."
 Her prize lecture was presented at ICIAM in Valencia, Spain on July 16, 2019.